ShuliZ/Cardiologist-Web-Application/README.md

 │   ├── archive/                      <- Develop notebooks no longer being used.
 │   ├── deliver/                      <- Notebooks shared with others / in final state
 │   ├── develop/                      <- Current notebooks being used in development.
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
 │
 ├── reference/                        <- Any reference material relevant to the project │
-├── src/                              <- Source data for the project.
-No executable Python files should live in this folder.
+├── src/                              <- Source data for the project │	├── add_patients.py				  <- Python script that defines the data model
+│	├── feature.py			  		  <- Python script that generates new features
+│	├── load.py						  <- Python script that loads raw data and saves cleaned data │	├── model.py					  <- Python script that generates the trained model and train/test split data
+│	├── predict.py					  <- Python script that makes prediction based on user inputs
+│	├── s3.py						  <- Python script that upload or download raw data to or from s3 bucket │	├── score.py					  <- Python script that scores the model
 │
-├── test/                             <- Files necessary for running model tests (see documentation below) │
+├── test/                             <- Files necessary for running model tests │	├── test_feature.py				  <- Python script that tests function feature.py
+│	├── test_model.py				  <- Python script that tests function model.py
+│	├── test_predict.py				  <- Python script that tests function predict.py
+│	├── test_score.py				  <- Python script that tests function score.py
+│
-├── app.py                            <- Flask wrapper for running the web app ├── run.py                            <- Simplifies the execution of one or more of the src scripts
+├── app.py                            <- Flask wrapper for running the web app ├── Makefile						  <- Makefile that contains shortcuts to terminal commands ├── requirements.txt                  <- Python package dependencies
+├── run.py                            <- Simplifies the execution of one or more of the src scripts
-├── requirements.txt                  <- Python package dependencies
 ```

 ## Running the app